Sarajevo Haggadah: History

 The Sarajevo Haggadah has survived many close calls with destruction.
 Historians believe that it was taken out of the Iberian Peninsula by Jews who were expelled by the Alhambra Decree in 1492.
 Notes in the margins of the Haggadah indicate that it surfaced in Italy in the 16th century.
 It was sold to the National Museum in Sarajevo in 1894 by a man named Joseph Kohen.

 During World War II, the manuscript was hidden from the Nazis and Ustashe by the Museum's chief librarian, Derviš Korkut, who risked his life to smuggle the Haggadah out of Sarajevo.
 Korkut gave it to a Muslim cleric in a village on a mountain of Bjelasnica, where it was hidden in a mosque.
 In 1957, a facsimile of the Haggadah was published by Sándor Scheiber, director of the Rabbinical Seminary in Budapest.
-In 1992 during the Bosnian War, the Haggadah manuscript survived a museum break-in and it was discovered on the floor during the police investigation by a local Inspector, Fahrudin Čebo, with many other items thieves believed were not valuable.
-It survived in an underground bank vault during the Siege of Sarajevo by Serb forces.
+In 1992 during the Bosnian War, the Haggadah manuscript survived a museum break-in and a flooding of the museum's basements, where the safe with the Haggadah was located.
+University of Sarajevo archeologist, Professor Enver Imamović, who assumed directorship of the Museum at the time, asked police to enter the premises with him to search for and rescue the book.
+It was discovered, by one account, in the safe, and the other on the floor, during the police investigation by a local Inspector, Fahrudin Čebo.
+Many other items thieves believed were not valuable were also left scattered around.
+From the museum it was taken into an underground Central Bank vault, where it was kept in secrecy and survived the Siege of Sarajevo by Serb forces.
 To quell rumors that the government had sold the Haggadah in order to buy weapons, the president of Bosnia presented the manuscript at a community Seder in 1995.